Rosa-sinensis/Audio-Descrambler/AnalogFilter.md

 ## Analog Filter - Lowpass Filter

+The purpose of building analog lowpass filter is to eliminate the unwanted upper sideband generated during the multiplication by 7kHz signal.
+Apart from that, the lowpass filter is also useful to act as an anti-aliasing filter following the DAC.
 The schematic of the analog lowpass filter implemented for this project is given below:
 <img width="800" alt="LowpassFilter" src="https://user-images.githubusercontent.com/82151839/148622012-575d0030-f56f-4c38-838f-b9f9081dc69f.png">